luxaritas/reaper-config/README.md

   among others.
 Its organization includes woodwinds, brass, strings, percussion, keys, voice, and synths.
   There is a set of mix stems (doing some rough grouping, splitting out shorts vs longs, etc), delivery stems (which are much less in number), and an FX bus for each delivery stem for reverb (which is routed to the delivery stems, but can easily be disabled).
-Currently this template centers largely around BBCSO core, though I've slotted in a couple of other libraries which I've acquired over time.
   All VSTs are offlined on loading the template (easy on CPU/RAM and fast to boot), and it's designed to be able to easily slot in other libraries with minimal need for additional setup for routing, etc.
 - [Reaticulate.reabank](./ProjectTemplates/Reaticulate.reabank): The Reaticulate articulation map used for my template.